Q: How is the OmniGlobe better or different than digital globes from other companies?

 A: It doesn’t need to be dark.
 Typical room and office lighting is fine.
-The 32″, and particularly the dual 48″ globe, holds up best under relatively bright conditions.
-There is extra “pop” for any of the globes with more subdued lighting.
+The 32″, and particularly the dual 48″ globe, holds up best under relatively bright conditions, and the dual 60″ globe also does very well.
+There is extra “pop” for any of the globes with somewhat subdued lighting.
 The screen has a low reflection matte surface, but bright lights will reduce the image contrast.

 Q: What is the best viewing distance?